tournesol-app/tournesol/frontend/api/docs/VideosApi.md

   'entertainingRelaxing': 3.4, // Number | Entertaining and relaxing [preference override] 'importance': 3.4, // Number | Important and actionable [preference override] 'language': "language_example", // String | language
-  'laymanFriendly': 3.4, // Number | Layman-friendly [preference override]
+  'largelyRecommended': 3.4, // Number | Should be largely recommended [preference override] 'laymanFriendly': 3.4, // Number | Layman-friendly [preference override]
   'limit': 56, // Number | Number of results to return per page.
   'offset': 56, // Number | The initial index from which to return the results.